stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

     | PartialStandDesc        | String    | 0 - 1   | See section :ref:`app_cdf_gattr_rel_stand`     |
     +-------------------------+-----------+---------+------------------------------------------------+

-Attributes That Relate To Publication Of The Data
+Attributes that Relate to Publication of the Data
 """""""""""""""""""""""""""""""""""""""""""""""""

 These attributes are needed when that data is published.